chloebellehooton/Group-5-Project/README.md

  3. From clusters maximum temperature, precipitation received for the month of the year & county (location) has relation with acres burned, but clusters were not discrete.
 Analysis of clusters shows some unaccounted factors also exist like wind, lightning, human activities, and/or PG&E power lines issues.

 4. Benefits of K-means Clustering Algorithm is to analyze the entire dataset without choosing the target and feature or input variables.But disadvantage is there is always a chance analysis won’t give any fruitful conclusions.
 Below list a few disadvantages.

- 1 .Choosing k means correctly.
+   1.Choosing k means correctly.
    2. Clustering data of varying sizes and density.
    3. Clustering outliers.
    4. Scaling with a number of dimensions.